-Scvo,, Lactate, and Tissue Hypoxia As shown in Figure 2, the Scv_O, as recorded in all the patients with sepsis without exclusions, ranged from 24% to 98% (median, 73%; interquartile range, 67-79%).
-As shown in Figure 3, several clinical variables, including lactate, SOFA score, and mortality, showed a U-shaped relationship with the Scv_O, Indeed, the worst values of these variables were observed at the lowest and highest levels of Scv{O2}.
-Among the other clinical, hemodynamic, and laboratory variables grouped by sextiles of increasing Scv{O2} (see Table E2), creatinine and RRT displayed U-shaped behavior, central venous oxygen pressure, Pa{O_2} , Pa{CO_2} , and central venous carbon dioxide pressure progressively increased (P < 0.001); pH (P < 0.003) and BE (P < 0.001) significantly decreased, whereas the arteriovenous difference in oxygen content showed a threefold decrease (from 6 to 2 ml/dl) from the first to the sixth Scv{O_2} sextile (P < 0.001).
-Conversely, central venous pressure, heart rate, and vasoactive drugs requirements were similar for all sextiles of Scv{O2}.
-The average value of mean arterial pressure remained above 70 mm Hg, showing no clear relationship with the Scv{O_2} level.
+As shown in Figure 2, the $ScvO_2$, as recorded in all the septic patients without exclusions, ranged from 24% to 98% (median 73%, IQR 67%-79%).
+As shown in Figure 3, a number of clinical variables - including lactate, SOFA score and mortality- showed a U-shaped relationship with the $ScvO_2$.
+Indeed, the worst values of these variables were observed at the lowest and highest levels of $ScvO_2$.
+Among the other clinical, hemodynamic and laboratory variables grouped by sextiles of increasing $ScvO_2$ (see Table E2), creatinine and renal replacement therapy (RRT) displayed U-shaped behaviour, central venous oxygen pressure (PcvO2), PaO2, PaCO2 and PcvCO2 progressively increased (p<0.001); pH (p<0.003) and base excess (p<0.001) significantly decreased, while the arterio-venous difference in oxygen content showed a three-fold decrease (from 6 to 2 ml/dl) from the first to the sixth $ScvO_2$ sextile (p<0.001).
+Conversely, central venous pressure, heart rate and vasoactive drugs requirements were similar for all sextiles of $ScvO_2$.
+The average value of mean arterial pressure remained above 70 mmHg, showing no clear relationship with the $ScvO_2$ level.